*** 20th Anniversary: 2003 to 2023 ***

-Quite simply, we didn't see the monster until it was upon us.
-We first saw this with tobacco use.
-First, we thought only the users suffered.
-Then we found that second hand smoke affects everyone around it.
-With further research, who knows what else we'll find.
+We didn't see the monster until it was upon us.
+The first time we saw this was with tobacco.
+At first, we thought only the users suffered.
+Second hand smoke affects everyone around it.
+Who knows what else we'll find with more research.

-Other contaminants include coal dust, particulates from wood burning and forest fires, volcanic ash and just about anything which will bond with water vapor in air as it travels through the air.
+Coal dust, wood smoke, forest fires, volcanic ash, and just about anything else that bonds with water vapor in the air are other contaminants.

-Automobiles are a major source of pollutants.
-They spew carbon monoxide and stir up the dust which has become trapped in water vapor and travels the globe.
-As with second hand smoke, it’s much more than the immediate area that’s affected.
+Pollutants from cars are a big problem.
+They spew carbon monoxide and stir up dust that gets trapped in water vapor and travels around the world.
+Second hand smoke affects more than just the immediate area.

-It can also block the sun and then rob the crops of much needed sunlight.
-See how far a wind-driven fire move in just over 40 seconds.
+It can also block the sun, robbing crops of much-needed sunlight.
+Watch how fast a wind-driven fire moves.

-Here's a hypothetical example.
-Look at coal burning power plants.
-First, coal miners may die from black lung disease.
-Then, particulates spew from the power plant into the air causing multiple lung ailments.
-Particularly affected are people who live within 30 miles of a plant.
-A research project in 2004 found that children living close to power plants have an asthma rate nearly two and a half times the rate of similar children who lived further away from the plants.
+Here's an example.
+Take a look at coal-burning power plants.
+First, coal miners can die from black lung disease.
+A power plant spews particulates into the air, causing multiple lung ailments.
+People who live within 30 miles of a plant are especially affected.
+In 2004, a research project found that kids who live close to power plants have nearly twice the asthma rate as kids who live farther away.

-We have to measure how much the increased particulates and gases from coal burning electric plants affects us as well.
-Hopefully, more will be done to harness the sun, wind and water to produce our electricity.
-And result in reduced harmful gases in the air.
+The increased particulates and gases from coal burning electric plants affect us too.
+Let's harness the sun, wind, and water to make electricity.

 Search this site for more information now.